Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Grain by Grain (For Seare Farhat and Asher Wulfman)* for Tenor and Violinist <br />
 &emsp; co-written with Carson Borbely

+Arrangement of a theme from *Nickel Under the Foot* (from Marc Blitzstein's *The Cradle Will Rock*) for Saxophonist and Percussionist <br />
+&emsp; intended as a bonus/companion piece alongside *Coffee Grinder for T-Bone Slim*

 *Joined Subjects and Grazed Knowledges (JS & GK)* for Piano Four Hands (after Gyorgy Kurtag's transcriptions of J.S.
 Bach)

 *Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
 Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)